CHT2520-web-prog/integrating-frontend-with-laravel/README.md

-# Integrating Tailwind, JavaScript React into a Laravel app
+# Integrating Tailwind, JavaScript and React into a Laravel app

 When exploring the use of Tailwind, JavaScript and React we considered these technologies separately from Laravel.
 The following describes how to integrate a front-end build process using Vite into a Laravel application.
 As always the Laravel documentation https://laravel.com/docs/12.x/vite provides complete information.
 However, there are some differences to be aware of when using Codespaces, and these are described below.